 First up, let me say that I think when it comes to Link Building transparency is very important.

-Many SEO agencies and Link Providers mask what they do with good reason they don’t want you to really know how they gain links (I wonder why…).
+Many Link building agencies and Link Providers mask what they do with good reason they don’t want you to really know how they gain links (I wonder why…).